-What we have done above is define the blueprint of square calculators.
-To actually manufacture a square calculator, we must instantiate the class ASquareCalculator.
-We can then ask the newly created instance to perform the square operation.
-Later, we will see how we can write Java code to create an instance of a class and perform operations on it.
-For now, we will use a special tool called ObjectEditor, to do so interactively.
+Let us see how we can use ObjectEditor. to interactively create a class instance and invoke methods in it.
 The following picture shows the user interface of ObjectEditor.
 (You may see more than one user interface of ObjectEditor as (a) it continues to evolve and (b) the user-interface is a function of the OS on which the computer runs.